strautomator/web/README.md

     $ cd ~/strautomator
     $ git clone git@github.com:strautomator/web.git
     $ git clone git@github.com:strautomator/core.git
+    $ cd core
+    $ make update
+    $ cd ../
     $ cd web
     $ make update

 ### Local settings

 Make a copy of the [settings.secret.json.sample](https://github.com/strautomator/web/blob/master/settings.secret.json.sample) and name it `settings.secret.json`.
 This is where you'll store all the credentials and sensitive keys.
 This file is encrypted automatically whenever the application starts up.
+You can also encrypt and decrypt on demand by using the `$ make encrypt` and `$ make decrypt` commands.

 For other non-sensitive data, you can create a `settings.local.json`.
-This file is kept in clear text.
+This file is kept in clear text on your local machine.

-You can also just use one or the other file for development, depending on how concerned you are with security vs. convenience.

-The following settings are mandatory:

--   **gcp.projectId**: the ID of your project on GCP (Google Cloud Platform)
--   **maps.api.key**: a client-restricted GCP API key to be used with Google Maps
--   **strava.api**: clientId and clientSecret from Strava

-All other credentials are optional.
-You can set them as needed, depending on which features you'll want to use.

 ### Setting the URL